Tuesday, December 3, 2024

 Two days later I went next door to the other Chinese massage place.
 This time the woman wouldn't take no for an answer.
 Full sex wasn't available but I ended up paying £90.
 I can't remember what we did because I'm not sure if I'm confusing her with another woman I saw the next week in Pink Lane but it probably involved her taking her clothes off and me touching her.

 Later that afternoon I decided to try to find out about another Chinese massage establishment.
 This is in Low Friar Street, another alleyway not far from Pink Lane.
 It seems to have two names.
-Shanghai Massage and Secret Massage Centre.
+Shanghai Massage and Secret Massage Centre (I think the latter is the old name, no longer used but it can still show up on the Internet).

 This might have been the same day I explored the other part of Pink Lane.
 It has a Thai massage establishment.
 The front of the place was unusual, made to look like a Thai building.
 It is called No 1 Thai Massage.
 I rang the bell and someone who looked like a ladyboy opened the door and told me they were fully booked till later.